vertcoin-project/VertDocs/docs/Mining/Getting-Started-With-Mining.md

 In order to mine Vertcoin you will need a [Vertcoin Core Wallet](/Wallets/Core-Wallet/).
 You will also need a mining program of your choice that supports the Lyra2REv2 hashing algorithm.
 If you do not plan on hosting a local p2pool node, this is all you need.
 If you do plan on hosting a p2pool node, you can find out more about the installation from the [GitHub page](https://github.com/vertcoin/p2pool-vtc).

 ## What program should I use?
 While that is mostly up to preference, there are three primary programs that are used for mining.
 The recommended program for users new to mining and that own a NVidia or AMD card is the official One Click Miner (OCM) developed by the Vertcoin team.
 The OCM is a wrapper for the miners, and should yield similar results in hashrate.
-The OCM is under continiued development.
+The OCM is under continued development.

 ## References